 We had to do a fair amount of trimming the cement board (using our circular saw with a cement saw blade) and the Durock brand we purchased from Menards just seemed to shred and fall apart when we had to cut it.

-To attach the cement board to the metal frame we used cement screws.
+To attach the cement board to the steel studs we used cement screws.